 - See if your provider has pledged to be a HAES supporter

-- Remember it's ok to say no to the scale!
-I have an entire post on why you shouldn't weigh yourself and how to navigate places like the doctors office
+- Remember it’s ok to say no to the scale!
+I have an entire post on why you shouldn’t weigh yourself and how to navigate places like the doctor’s office

-I hope that this blog post gave you a more clear understanding of the popular health at every size (HAES) movement.
-And, if you're still like "Yeah, I still want to lose weight!" or "I don't believe you!"
-I understand.
-This is totally new, quite earth-shattering way of thinking about our health and wellness.
-I'd encourage you to keep an open mind and continue learning about this new way of thinking.
-I always say it's okay to "dip your toes" in the water, you don't always need to dive in head first.
-Just continue learning, reading and educating.
+This is a totally new, quite earth-shattering way of thinking about our health and wellness.
+I’d encourage you to keep an open mind and continue learning about this new way of thinking.
+I always say it’s okay to “dip your toes” in the water, you don’t always need to dive in headfirst.
+Just continue learning, reading, and educating.

-Speaking of reading, I'd highly recommend grabbing a copy (Or Audible version!) of the Health At Every Size book, they go into WAY more detail about the science behind this.
-More detail than I could ever encompass is one blog post.
-There are also a few other books that I really recommend, which you can find below:
+Speaking of reading, I’d highly recommend checking out the ADASH website; they go into WAY more detail about the science behind this, more detail than I could ever encompass in one blog post.

 Leave a Reply